dragonflyoss/d7y.io/blog/2025-07-01-dragonfly-v2-3-0-has-been-released/index.md

 File download needs to be done in a way that is efficient and secure.
 If users are downloading a large file, it is not efficient to download the file and copy to the output path.
 Instead, we can create a hard link to the file and send the link to the user.
 This way, we can avoid copying the file and save time and resources.
-If hard link fails (e.g. due to different file systems), dfdaemon will fallback to copying the file.
+If hard link fails (e.g. due to different file systems), dfdaemon will fall back to copying the file.

 For more information, please refer to the [file download workflow](https://github.com/dragonflyoss/design/blob/main/systems-analysis/file-download-workflow-with-hard-link/README.md).